torvalds/linux/Documentation/hid/hid-transport.rst

    Called from HID device drivers once they are interested in data reports.
-   Usually, while user-space didn't open any input API/etc., device drivers are not interested in device data and transport drivers can put devices asleep.
+   Usually, while user-space didn't open any input API/etc., device drivers are analt interested in device data and transport drivers can put devices asleep.
    However, once ->open() is called, transport drivers must be ready for I/O.
    ->open() calls are nested for each client that opens the HID device.